shawnoster/nightowlcli/README.md

 └── setup.py            # needed to install the cli
 ```

+### method amoung the madness

+Given this is pretty 101 stuff I'm going to assume at least some lost souls might not have their console skills turned up to 11 yet.
+Or you simply can't make sense of my idosyncratic chicken scratch so here are some over-explained conventions:

+- On Windows replace all the commands `python3` with `python`
+- All pound symbols (#) are comments, don't type them!

 ## how?

 To prove it works, clone the repro, cd into the root folder and depending on your OS run: